15 October 2024

 Investing to outpace inflation

 AustralianSuper aims to grow your balance during your working life and in retirement.
 Members have a range of investment options to suit different needs and most have an objective to outperform inflation.
-These options are designed and managed by a team of almost 330 investment experts working across the globe.
+These options are designed and managed by a team of over 380 investment experts working across the globe.

-Let’s look at 3 of the fund’s diversified options and view their investment objectives and performance over 5, 7 and 10 years, for Choice Income account holders:
+Let’s look at 3 of the Fund’s diversified options and view their investment objectives:

 3 Choice Income options designed to beat inflation